Browser does not support script.

 They are perfect to borrow at the start of your day and keep with you around our campus.
 Take notes in lectures, browse the web for help during tutorials, do group work with your friends in the coffee shop - or even just check out the latest memes while taking a break.

 You won't get a power supply or any kind of charger, so we wouldn't recommend taking them home, but as long as you have them back within 24 hours you can take them wherever you like.

 That's all there is to it.
-You might want to check that you can log in to the device OK; if you have any questions speak to a staff member on the Digital Garage which is just round the corner, marked with a 27 on this map (PDF, file size: 342.43KB) .
+You might want to check that you can log in to the device OK; if you have any questions click on the DigiChat widget on our homepage to chat to a member of staff.

 If you do not have a device that you can use for your studies at home, you can apply for a long-term loan of a device, which will last for the whole academic year.
 In order to make an application you must be:

 All students who meet the above criteria can apply for a long-term laptop loan.
 As we have a limited number of laptops available for long term loans priority will be given to students who are:

 If you’re not in one of the priority groups listed, you can still apply but may want to consider whether using one of the PC’s on campus or a short-term laptop loan will meet your needs.

 Please note these laptops only have the basic 'Open Access' image on them and are not intended to replace the on Campus machines which run the applications applicable to your course.

 No additional software can be installed on these loan laptop - they are intended for general use (e.g. Microsoft Office and web browsing).